 - Considerations for the loss of companionship, consortium, parental advice, comfort, advice, and more

 - Considerations for lost wages and other forms of financial support which had previously come from the deceased.
 This can include projected lost income well into the future

 - Considerations for services which the deceased used to provide including upkeep of the family home, caring for children, food preparation, and much more

 Contact our Clifton Wrongful Death Personal Injury Attorneys Today

 The personal injury and wrongful death attorneys of Fredson & Statmore have over 50 years of combined legal experience serving clients from Passaic County communities including Paterson, Clifton, Wayne, West Milford, Little Falls, Woodland Park, and all of Northern New Jersey.
 Our firm practices exclusively personal injury law, which allows our legal team to use our focused experience to provide high level legal service.
 We take pride in serving the families of victims who were tragically taken away too soon from accidents including motor vehicle accidents, construction accidents, defective products, motorcycle accidents, and much more.

-Please contact us online or call our Clifton offices by dialing (973) 771-5259 today for a free and confidential consultation with a member of our qualified and experienced legal team regarding the wrongful death of a family member and to learn more about how we can best serve your individual needs and concerns.
+Please contact us online for a free and confidential consultation with a member of our qualified and experienced legal team regarding the wrongful death of a family member and to learn more about how we can best serve your individual needs and concerns.